-Mission: UCLA-National Black Law Journal has been committed to scholarly discourse exploring the intersection of race and the law for thirty-five years.
-The NBLJ was started in 1970 by 5 African-American law students and 2 African-American law professors.
+Mission: The UCLA National Black Law Journal has been committed to scholarly discourse exploring the intersection of race and the law for 35 years.
+The NBLJ was started in 1970 by five African-American law students and two African-American law professors.
 The Journal was the first of its kind in the country.
-Because of the drop in African-American students at UCLA School of Law after the passage of proposition 209, the journal was sent to Columbia where publication could be continued.
+Because of the drop in African-American students at UCLA School of Law after the passage of Proposition 209, the Journal was sent to Columbia where publication could be continued.

-One of the Journals founding editors noted that it was important that there be a forum for providing a theoretical framework for practical daily application of Black legal ideas and concepts.
+One of the Journal's founding editors noted that it was important that there be a forum for providing a theoretical framework for practical daily application of black legal ideas and concepts.
 The Journal has aimed to build on this tradition by publishing articles that make a substantive contribution to current dialogue taking place around issues such as affirmative action, employment law, the criminal justice system, community development and labor issues.
-The Journal has a commitment to publish articles that inspire new thought, explore new alternatives and contribute to current jurisprudential stances.
+The Journal has a commitment to publishing articles that inspire new thought, explore new alternatives and contribute to current jurisprudential stances.

-In 2005, a group of students at UCLA began the process of bringing the journal back to its birthplace through the organization of a symposium entitled "Regression Analysis: The Status of African Americans in American Legal Education."
-In the Fall of 2009, a group of committed students reformed the NBLJ Board and in Spring 2010, NBLJ was published at UCLA for the first time in over a decade.
+In 2005, a group of students at UCLA began the process of bringing the Journal back to its birthplace through the organization of a symposium entitled "Regression Analysis: The Status of African-Americans in American Legal Education."
+In the fall of 2009, a group of committed students reformed the NBLJ Board and in spring 2010, NBLJ was published at UCLA for the first time in more than a decade.

 National Black Law Journal MyLaw Site (internal users only)